BIG-RAT/Object-Info/README.md

 **History**

+2025-12-16: Add basic hardware, OS, and Object Info app useage collection.
+Data is sent anonymously to [TelemetryDeck](https:telemetrydeck.com) to aid in the development of the app.
+Add ability to change the full name of the user.
+Address issue allow the change of the login name.
+Address the issue of config payloads not properly being identified.

 2025-11-21: Version 3.2.1 - Address issue #29, searching configuration profiles for the FileVault and firewall payloads.

 2025-06-25: Version 3.2.0 - Add new version check.
 Fix issue searching configuration profiles for the content filter payload.
 Resolve issue #26, space(s) in export path.